blackninja81/markstack/README.md

 # MarkStack
-## Keep A record of all resources you need for web development
+Keep a record of all resources you need for web development